Posted by: knewbieknitter | April 13, 2009

 Both pouches have a clip so they can be clipped to the D-ring inside the bag for easy retrieval.

-Personalised with a Name tag :D
+Personalised with a Name tag 😀

 Inside I added some gorgeous Purple Merino et Soie Yarn, a bar of Dairy Free Fair trade Chocolate and a copy of the Yarn Harlots book.